 For instance, consider how the construction industry ties in to demand for HVAC techs.
 New buildings—as well as many renovated ones—usually require the installation of new HVAC systems.
 So as cities within the state grow, the need for qualified technicians often grows as well.
-Between 2016 and 2026, employment within Michigan's construction sector is expected to grow by 10.6 percent.2
+Between 2020 and 2030, employment within Michigan's construction sector is expected to grow by 8.50 percent.

 2. Good Wage Potential

-In 2018, the statewide average hourly wage of an HVACR tech in Michigan was $23.57, which equals about $49,025 a year.
-But, in some areas of the state, the average was much higher.
+According to the Michigan Bureau of Labor Market Information and Strategic Initiatives, in 2022 the statewide median hourly wage of an HVACR tech in Michigan was $24.06, which equals $50,040 a year.
+But, in some areas of the state, the median was much higher.

-For example, on average, HVAC techs in metro areas like Jackson, Ann Arbor, and Battle Creek earn significantly more than the state and national averages for this trade.
-In those regions, the average pay ranges from $26.62 to $28.74 per hour ($55,370 to $59,779 annually).2, 3
+HVAC techs in metro areas like Ann Arbor and South Bend-Mishawaka earn more than the state median for this trade.
+In those regions, the median pay ranges from $25.26 to $30.20 per hour ($52,530 to $62,820 annually).

 3. Engaging Work